Finchale

 The

-lot of the abbey ruins are still intact and are quite impressive as you wander round.
+car park is £3, whether you stay for an hour or all day.
+Dating back to 1196, many of the abbey ruins are still intact and quite impressive as you wander round.

 The ruins in the picture below reminded me of those at Fountains Abbey.